eagle1-sys/whereis-api-v0/README.md

 # Eagle1 whereis API

 ## Goal
-We focus on one thing: making it easy to track a shipment’s locations over time with a simple, streamlined API query.
+We focus on one thing: making it easy to use a simple API query to track a shipment, on any logistics provider.

 ## Problem
 Since different logistics providers have their own APIs and data formats, integrating various logistics data poses a significant challenge for app developers.